• Skip to primary navigation

 Instructions

 1. In a large bowl, beat softened butter with a hand whisk.
-Add brown sugar, grapeseed oil, and mix with the whisk.
-Then add half egg white, egg yolk, and, in order, flour, baking soda, and salt.
+Add the brown sugar and grapeseed oil, and whisk to combine.
+Then add half the egg white, egg yolks, and, in order, flour, baking soda, and salt.
 Mix with a rubber spatula as little as possible.
 Finally, add dark and milk chocolate chunks.
 Cover the bowl with plastic film and refrigerate for 3 hours.

-2. Make balls of 1.9 oz (55 g), place them on a baking sheet lined with parchment paper, cover with food film and refrigerate overnight.
+2. Make 1.9 oz (55 g) balls, place them on a baking sheet lined with parchment paper, cover with food film, and refrigerate overnight.

 4. Let the cookies rest on the baking sheet for about 10 minutes before removing to a wire rack to cool completely.